Qiskit/qiskit-ibm-runtime/docs/migrate/migrate-update-parm.rst

 Overview
 ------------

-Parametrized circuits are a commonly used tool for quantum algorithm design. `backend.run()` and `QuantumInstance.execute()` didn't take in parametrized circuits, but the primitives do.
-This, again, is a simplification of the interface, as it is no longer necessary to bind parameters to a circuit before its execution.
+Parametrized circuits are a commonly used tool for quantum algorithm design.
+Because `backend.run()` did not accept parametrized circuits, the parameter binding step had to be integrated in the algorithm workflow.
+Now, the primitives are able to perform the parameter binding step internally, which results in a simplification of the algorithm-side logic.

+The following example summarizes the new workflow for managing parametrized circuits.

 Example
 ---------